graphopedia-xyz/graphopedia/ishikawa-diagram/index.md

 examples:

+synonyms:
+  - fishbone diagram
+  - herringbone diagram
+  - cause-and-effect diagram
+  - Fishikawa diagram

 ---
-Alternative names: fishbone diagram, herringbone diagram, cause-and-effect diagram, or Fishikawa diagram

-An Ishikawa diagram is a type of non-numeric chart that shows cause and effect relationships.
+is a type of non-numeric chart that shows cause and effect relationships.
 Causes are usually grouped into categories that are positioned at the base of each "bone" in the fishbone.
 It is called a "fishbone diagram" because of its shape, similar to the side view of a fish skeleton.

 <!--more-->